sarabeier/genomic.traits/scripts_phylogenetic.signal.md

 ## Phylogenetic signals

 The phylogenetic signal of each trait was assessed via Pagel's lambda (Pagel 1999) and Blomberg's K (Blomberg et al. 2003) statistics.
-The traits 'Generation time' was for all downstream statistics  log(x) transformed and the trait %HGT was log(x+0.01) transformed.
+The trait 'Generation time' was for all downstream statistics  log(x) transformed and the trait %HGT was log(x+0.01) transformed.
 Visual inspection of the data  revealed a better fit to normal distribution after these transformation steps.
 It was not possible to apply transformations for the highly skewed distributions of the number of16s rRNA gene copies (RRN_rrnDB) or the number of prophages that would have resulted in a better fit to normal distribution.
 For all analyses except for the trait RRN, the phylogeny of the prokaryotic PICRUSt2 default phylogenetic tree (Douglas et a.
 2020: pro_ref.tre) was used to infer phylogenetic signals of genomic traits among the PICRUSt2 reference genomes.
 To infer phylogenetic signals for RRN we used the trait table available viathe [rrnDB](https://rrndb.umms.med.umich.edu/)  and a phylogenetic tree that was computed from the corresponding 16s rRNA gene sequence data.

 ```R